flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 ..
 FlytConsole is a web application that gives you an interface to configure your drone with Flyt.

+Wifi Connection
+"""""""""""""""

+Before you proceed connect to the FlytPOD_wifi network password for which is FlytPOD123.
+By default, the onboard router is configured in AP mode.
+Learn to reconfigure the router in client mode :ref:`here<configuring wifi module in client mode>`.

+Go to ``http://flytpod:9090/flytconsole`` to launch FlytConsole.

+   .. important:: In case the above url does not work replace 'flytpod' with flytpod's ip address.

+..
 The various components included in FlytConsole are as follows:

 Dashboard
 """""""""

-Once FlytConsole launches you are greeted by the Dashboard.
+Upon launch you are greeted by the Dashboard.
 The Dashboard displays the Connection status, Battery monitor, GPS status, Frame type and other widgets that give you the current status of your drone.

 .. figure:: /_static/Images/Dashboard.png